Rest of the post

 Even if we fixed the Nix surface to use monadic builds to make inner build systems pure and efficient, at some level, our problem build systems become the compilers.
 In many compilers that are not C/C++/Java, the build units are much larger (for example the Rust compilation unit is an entire crate!), so the compilers themselves become build systems with incremental build support, and since we are a trustworthy-incremental build system, we cannot reuse previous build products and cannot use the compilers' incrementalism as they pretty much all expect build identity.

 For example, in Haskell, there are two ways of running a build: running ghc --make to build an entire project as one process, or running ghc -c (like gcc -c in C) to generate .o files.
-The latter eats O(modules) startup overhead in total, which is problematic.

 The (Glorious Glasgow) Haskell compiler can reuse previous build products and provide incremental compilation that considers semantic equivalence, but that can't be used for production builds in a trustworthy-incremental world since you would have to declare explicit dependencies on the previous build products and accept the possibility of incremental compilation bugs.
-Thus, ghc --make is at odds with trustworthy-incremental build systems: since you cannot provide a previous build product, you need to rebuild the entire project every time.
+Thus, ghc --make incremental mode is at odds with trustworthy-incremental build systems: since you cannot provide a previous build product, you need to rebuild the entire project every time.

 This tension between incrementalism and execution overhead is something that needs to be addressed in a postmodern build system by integrating into inner build systems.